karlhoppe/odin-recipes/README.md

 # odin-recipes
-odin project foundations recipes exercise
+This is an odin project foundations recipes exercise.
-This project is about creating a very basic website
+This project is about creating a very basic website.
-It will show html skills including lists, adding links, and including images
+It will show html skills including lists, adding links, and include images.